buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 Magic Proficiency allows you to have more Magic Points, more known spells, and thanks to the Magic Adept Feat, to make your spells harder to resist.
 A high Magic Proficiency score along with the Magic Adept Feat allows you to access higher level spells.

-Don't forget to look for ancient tomes and scrolls!
-Spells are a rare and precious commodity, don't miss the opportunity to find new ones and copy them into your Book of Magic.
+Don' \*\*t forget to look for ancient tomes and scrolls!
+Spells are a rare and precious commodity, don' \*\*t miss the opportunity to find new ones and copy them into your Book of Magic.

 ## The characteristics of spells

 The description of each spell begins with a block of information that includes the level, Magic Lists it belongs to, casting time, range, components, and duration of the spell.
-The rest of the description informs us of the spell's effect.
+The rest of the description informs us of the spell' \*\*s effect.

-When a character casts any spell, the following basic rules apply regardless of the spell's effect.
+When a character casts any spell, the following basic rules apply regardless of the spell' \*\*s effect.

 ### Casting Time